Zalando: History

 Zalando was founded in 2008 by Robert Gentz and David Schneider in Berlin with investment capital from the three Samwer brothers.
-Gentz, Schneider and Oliver Samwer met each other through their studies at WHU - Otto Beisheim School of Management.
+Gentz, Schneider and Oliver Samwer met each other through their studies at WHU – Otto Beisheim School of Management.

-Inspired by US online retailer Zappos.com, Zalando initially specialized in the sale of footwear.
+Inspired by US online retailer Zappos, Zalando initially specialized in the sale of footwear.
+The name of the company was derived from the Spanish word for shoes (zapatos).

 In 2010, the company launched in the Netherlands and France and added apparel to its portfolio.
 In 2011, it opened online retail sites in the UK, Italy, and Switzerland.
 In the following year, Zalando expanded to Sweden, Denmark, Finland, Norway, Belgium, Spain, and Poland.
-In 2012 Zalando began operating outside of Germany offering deliveries to Austria.
+In 2012, Zalando began operating outside of Germany offering deliveries to Austria.

 Since 2013, following examples of tech companies from the East, especially China, Zalando transitioned into a European digital platform.
 Emulating Chinese companies, Zalando set off into remaking itself into a digital shopping mall, allowing fashion houses and retailers to make sales via the Partner Program as well, often with limited input from Zalando.

-In 2014 Zalando was listed on the Frankfurt Stock Exchange.
-Since 22 June 2015 Zalando has been included in the MDAX.
+In 2014, Zalando was listed on the Frankfurt Stock Exchange.
+Since 22 June 2015, Zalando has been included in the MDAX.
 In 2015, Zalando started collaborating with Topshop and began selling merchandise online.
 Advertisements featuring model Cara Delevingne were broadcast in Germany, Switzerland, and France.

 In June 2015, the fashion trade fair "Bread & Butter" was acquired by Zalando, with the intention to open the globally important event to a broader audience as a "fashion festival".
 The first edition of "Bread & Butter by Zalando" took place in 2016, hosting 20,000 visitors at Arena Berlin.
 Zalando announced the discontinuation of "Bread & Butter" due to a shift in strategy two years later.

 In March 2017, Zalando acquired Kickz, a German company, for an unknown sum.
 At the time, Kickz owned 15 shops across Germany, all specializing in basketball footwear.

 In 2018, Zalando launched Beauty in Germany, Poland, and Austria and opened a beauty concept store in Berlin offering a regularly changing range of beauty products.

 In February 2018, Zalando expanded its collaboration with physical retailers in Germany.

-In June 2018, Zalando expanded its operations to Ireland and the Czech Republic.
+In June 2018, Zalando expanded its operations to Ireland and Czechia.
 The markets are served over the existing logistic sites of Zalando.

-In October 2020, a general works council with 31 members was elected for the first time in history, with its first meeting on 11 November 2020.
+In October 2020, a German works council with 31 members was elected for the first time at Zalando.